-The lattice representation [HRU] of the Data Cube is used to represent the computational dependencies between the group-bys of the cube.
+The lattice representation [HRU96] of the Data Cube is used to represent the computational dependencies between the group-bys of the cube.
+An example for three dimensions is illustrated in Figure 2.
 Each node in the lattice corresponds to a group-by (view) over the node's dimensions.
 For example, node ab represents the group-by ab view.
-The computational dependencies among groupbys are represented in the lattice using directed edges.
+The computational dependencies among group-bys are represented in the lattice using directed edges.
 For example, group-by a can be computed from the ab group-by, while group-by abc can be used to compute any other group-by.
+In Figure 2 we show only dependencies between adjacent group-bys, but we refer to the transitive closure of this lattice.